dariahervieux/azure-nd-project-1/README.md

 ```
 The value of the Area Under the Curve (0.71) and Recall Score for "1" class (0.45) show us that the model performs poorly.

-To mesure the performance of the model on imbalanced data, one should use an appropriate metric:
+To measure the performance of the model on imbalanced data, one should use an appropriate metric:
 *  'balanced_accuracy', 'AUC_weighted' for AutoMLRun
 *  'roc_auc_score', 'f1_score' for LogisticRegression model